aoloe/scribus-plugin-tableofcontents/README.md

 - It should be possible to move up and down the levels.

 ## Todo

+Next steps:

+- Create a dialog with a dynamic list of widgets.
+- Add API methods for storing and retreiveing settings.

+Other tasks:

 - apply the styles to the toc.
 - make sure that the full title is read if there are local formatting or character styles.